Too Worldly for Australia, Too Australian for the World

 The tragedy and triumph of McComb’s short, driven, passionate life is brought to the screen via music, poetry, letters, and unseen family-archives.
 McComb’s poetry and newly discovered letters are read by Man Booker prize-winning Australian novelist DBC Pierre (Vernon God Little, 2003) accompanied by beautifully restored 35mm slides, evocative home movies and heart-rending interviews with musicians, friends and family.

 Support the completion of LOVE IN BRIGHT LANDSCAPES,

-Contributions via DAF are completely tax-deductible - and commencing in April we will be making available for all contributors exclusive online access to additional content that we have shot in the course of making the film, but which won’t make it into the final cut - not to mention updates on its progress, advance notice of any screenings, and a thank you in the films credits that will be there forever.
+Contributions via DAF are completely tax-deductible - and commencing in July we will be making available for all contributors exclusive online access to additional content that we have shot in the course of making the film, but which won’t make it into the final cut - not to mention updates on its progress and advance notice of any screenings.

 See the direct link below to the DAF site, to support the film to its fruition.